lazarus4/Beforth/doc/tagForth.md

 Should the default behaviors of *red* be changeable, to allow creation of defining words?
 I think yes.
 That means the host must be able to execute the xt, which is already one of the ground rules.
 Execute means execute, even if it takes an instruction set simulator.

-Magenta variables are a problem here because the HTML source is rather unwieldy.
+The magic of Magenta is that re-building the dictionary doesn't lose your work.
+Magenta variables are a problem here because the HTML source is rather unwieldy, although ZIP seems to compress HTML just fine.
 The token stream isn't necessarily addressable.
 Magenta variables would have to save the file name and file position of the variable.
 It could go out and touch the file.
-Also, HTML is just a notation.
-Source code could be put through a tokenizer to be compacted, although ZIP seems to compress HTML just fine.
+Or, all the files could be kept in a big memory buffer.

 Speaking of late binding, what about forward references?
 I think not a problem.
 Define the word as empty.
 Later on, resolve its code with a forward jump.
 That means having predefined words for this such as `IS` and `'`.